rusiru-tharaka/bedrock-agents-custom-ui/README.md

-# Agents for Amazon Bedrock Test UI
+# Agents for Amazon Bedrock Custom UI

 A generic Streamlit UI for testing generative AI agents built using Agents for Amazon Bedrock.
 For more information, refer to the blog post [Developing a Generic Streamlit UI to Test Amazon Bedrock Agents](https://blog.avangards.io/developing-a-generic-streamlit-ui-to-test-amazon-bedrock-agents).